bdantas/gather-libs/README.md

 # Other notes
 - The basic idea behind the `pack` and `unpack` scripts comes from this [Linux Journal article](https://www.linuxjournal.com/node/1005818).
 - I borrowed some general concepts from the AppImage project, of which I'm a huge fan.
 There are innumerable differences between my scrappy `.run` file and the venerable AppImage format, of course.
 At the highest level: An AppImage (type 2) is an ELF executable concatenated to a `squashfs` archive, whereas my `.run` is a shell script concatenated to a `tar` archive.
-Whereas my `.run` file _extracts_ its payload at runtime, an AppImage _mounts_ its payload at runtime (for large payloads, an AppImage will therefore start-up faster).
+Whereas my `.run` file _extracts_ its payload at runtime, an AppImage _mounts_ its payload at runtime.
 - The `pack` and `unpack` scripts can, of course, be put to uses other than bundling binaries and libraries.
 If you ever need to provide someone with a shell script along with supporting files of any kind (be they data, binaries, configuration files, AppImages, whatever), `pack` and `unpack` allow you to neatly bundle everything into a single file.